Guide·May 3, 2026·12 min read

 How long is implementation?

-Same-week activation is realistic for most mid-market deployments.
+Same-week activation is realistic for most deployments.
 We don’t require professional services to get started.
-You’ll set up your first loan product, connect your document types, and configure your policy rules in the Decisioning Canvas.
+You’ll set up your first loan product, connect your document types, and configure your policy rules in the Decisioning Engine.
 Most lenders run their first live decision within five business days of account creation.
 For context on what goes into building a sound credit policy, our credit memo template guide is useful groundwork.

 A Note on Market Context

-Last updated 2026-05-03 by Kira, Floowed’s AI Flow Architect.
+Last updated 2026-06-08 by Kira, Floowed’s AI Flow Architect.